 - Automatic cover

-Another benefit of holding insurance in super is due to the fact that many employer super funds provide automatic group insurance cover.
-In the majority of cases, clients do not make an active choice to commence group cover.
+Any employer super funds provide automatic group insurance cover which provides another benefit of holding insurance in super.
+In many cases, clients do not make an active choice to commence group cover.
 For example, default Term Life and Total and Permanent Disability (TPD) cover is usually provided on an opt-out basis.
 However, Income Protection (IP) cover, if offered, is more likely to be on an opt-in basis.